 Beside the work done with the single municipalities, the Admin4All Programs aims to promote the connection and the exchange of best practices among the local actors from the different partner countries.
-This is done through a series of regional workshops organized at EU level which bring togheter all the participants in oder to share their experience and discuss of their needs and ideas.
+This is done through a series of regional workshops and webinars organized at EU level which bring together all the participants in order to share their experience and discuss of their needs and ideas.

 The first Admin4All regional workshop was organized in Brussels on 28 November 2017.
 The event brought together representatives from the 14 municipalities that have been part of the programme: Bari, Florence, Naples and Milan in Italy; Bruck an der Leitha, Tulln, Korneuburg in Austria; Poznań, Warsaw, Wroclav, Gdansk and Bydgoszcz in Poland; and Bucharest and Cluj-Napoca in Romania.
 Representatives from the European Commission DG Employment, Social Affairs and Inclusion (DG EMPL), the International Organization for Migration (IOM), and other key stakeholders engaged in the integration of migrants at the local level in Europe have also been present.
 This event was the culmination of 18 months of work in the program municipalities.